olena-reshetniak/repository-search/README.md

 Test task for the vacancy Flutter Developer

+Before starting the application, open the file "lib/data/api/github_repository_api.dart" and enter your GitHub access tokens to field "token".

 ## Getting Started

 This project is a starting point for a Flutter application.